open-spatial-lab/groundwork-bridgeport/README.md

-# Groundwork Bridgeport
+# Groundwork Bridgeport: Tree Equity Explorer

+## About

-OSL Data Collaboratory 2023: Groundwork Bridgeport
+### OSL Data Collaboratory
+This project is part of the Open Spatial Lab's 2023 Data Collaboratory.
+The Collaboratory is a 6-month program where OSL engages with social impact organizations to build a customized tool for data management, analysis, communication, and visualization.
+Engagement and feedback from Groundwork Bridgeport directly informed this work.

+Based at the University of Chicago Data Science Institute, the Open Spatial Lab creates open source data tools and analytics to solve problems using geospatial data science.
+Read more about OSL at https://datascience.uchicago.edu/research/open-spatial-lab/.

+### Project Scope
+**About**: [Groundwork Bridgeport](https://www.groundworkbridgeport.org/) is a community-based non-profit organization in Bridgeport, CT, with a mission to bring about the sustained regeneration, improvement, and management of the physical environment by empowering people, businesses, and organizations.
+Groundwork Bridgeport works convert blighted areas into gardens, parks, playgrounds, and other open spaces that instill pride in the community.

+**Project**: OSL worked with Groundwork Bridgeport to develop an interactive data platform for tracking its tree planting and impact spanning multiple programs.
+The tool is integrated with existing tree databases to track and visualize metrics, including environmental and social impact trends over time.
+The tree data tool will also integrate socioeconomic data to highlight communities disproportionately harmed by environmental racism or opportunities for more equitable tree planting and coverage.
+OSL and Groundwork Bridgeport will expand this work in a project funded by the USDA Forest Service Urban and Community Forestry Program in 2024.

 ## Data Biography

 ### Demographic
-Demographic variables are from the American Community Surveys (2017-2021 5-Year Estimates) via [Social Explorer](https://www.socialexplorer.com/explore-tables).
+Demographic variables are from the American Community Surveys (2021 5-Year Estimates) via [Social Explorer](https://www.socialexplorer.com/explore-tables).
 Demographic variables include:
 - Census Tract GEOID
 - A14006.
 Median Household Income (In 2021 Inflation Adjusted Dollar)
 - A13003A.
 Poverty Status in 2020 for Children Under 18